phpkumpad/git-practice/README.md

 - git merger: Merges branches

+- what happens with simple merge

 ## Merging means bringing changes from one branch into the other